leanne-moore/leanne-moore/README.md

   </a>
 </div>

 - 👋 Hi, I’m @leanne-moore I'm a college student studying cybersecurity.
-My favorite color is purple and choclate is my favorite flavour of ice cream.
+My favorite color is purple and chocolate is my favorite flavour of ice cream.